TIBCOSoftware/tci-flogo/tools/readme.md

       * `karma-test-shim.js` - Karma testing framework file.
       * `karma.conf.js` - Karma test framework configuration.
       * `test-setup.sh` - Karma pre-test script.
+      * `jszip.json` - jsZip configuration.
 1. `add` -  This is the second step to add contribution service artifacts.
 The user can choose between `Handler` or a `Provider` contribution implementation styles and add their respective input parameters which are then stored in the wi-cli.json file. `Handler` contribution implementation style is the most easier style to use and is recommended. `Provider` contribution implementation style is recommended for advanced users who prefer better and smaller code management and readability. **It is recommended to use only one style for the whole plugin instead of mixing and matching and can lead to unpredictable results**.

 1. The third step is to add the triggers, activities,connector to the  `Handler` or `Provider`
-1. `compile` -  This the fourth and the final step
+1. `compile` -  The compile step compiles the typescript `*.ts` files to `*.js` files using the typescript compiler.
+This is the fourth and the final step.
 ```
 >cd <your project folder>
 >wi-cli.sh --help